Tax changes to be aware of before filing this year

 Every year, the government introduces budget items and changes to federal programs that can affect how much tax you pay and what credits you can claim.
-Below is a summary of some of the main changes that affect your 2013 tax return and beyond.
+We highlight some of the main changes that affect your 2013 tax return and beyond.

 New income amount — In January 2013, the federal government introduced a new grant called Federal Income Support for Parents of Murdered or Missing Children.
 The program provides financial support to parents who take time off work to cope with the death or disappearance of a child that occurred as a result of a crime.
 The money parents get is subject to federal and provincial tax, which means it must be declared as income.
 This amount would be entered on Line 130 of your federal tax return.
 Read more about the eligibility requirements and conditions of the grant here.